Water is probably one of the most limiting factors when it comes to boondocking.

-Quick note, we live and travel in our RV full-time.
-If you are boondocking in a different kind of vehicle, most of these tips will still apply to you.
+Quick note: we live and travel in our RV full-time.
+If you are boondocking in a different kind of vehicle, most of these water-saving tips will still apply to you.

 Using disposable items cuts down on water usage fast!
-Less items to wash definitely means less water used.
+Fewer items to wash definitely means less water used.
 We like to use:

 - Paper plates

 - Paper bowls

 Because our RV is our home, we use real plates and silverware on a regular basis, but whenever we’re boondocking, we use as many of these disposable items as we possibly can so that we don’t have to wash dishes as much.

 It also helps you to store any leftovers in plastic bags instead of reusable leftover containers (which we usually use when we’re not boondocking).

 2. Rinse or Wash Dishes After Every Meal